whiskotangee/DSLRNet/README.md

 Contributing
 ------------

-We welcome contributions to DSLRNet!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 Credits
 -------

 - This project is an extension/rewrite of the [Diablo Style Loot Remastered (Alpha 3.1)](https://www.nexusmods.com/eldenring/mods/3498) by CornflakeRush.
-- Special thanks to the [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) library for providing essential functionality used in this project.
+- Special thanks to the [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) project to enable interactions with souls games files.
-- Extra special thanks to the fine people at the ?SERVER NAME? discord server and the [souls modding wiki](http://soulsmodding.wikidot.com/tutorial:main) for having a searchable wealth of knowledge on how this stuff works
+- Extra special thanks to the fine people at the ?ServerName? discord server and the [souls modding wiki](http://soulsmodding.wikidot.com/tutorial:main) for having a searchable wealth of knowledge on how this stuff works

 License
 -------